rekalogika/rekalogika.dev/docs/collections/01-interfaces.md

   width="100%"
 />

 In Doctrine `Collection`, the following methods accept `int|string` as the argument.
-In `Recollection`, they are overriden, and these arguments are widen to `mixed`:
+In `Recollection`, they are overridden, and these arguments are widened to `mixed`:

 * `containsKey($key)`
 * `get($key)`
 * `remove($key)`
 * `set($key, $value)`

-The widening can remove some boilerplate code, because the caller no longer needs to perform type checking and conversion.
+The widening can remove some boilerplate code because the caller no longer needs to perform type checking and conversion.
 It will be done by our classes instead.